dataminingcrm/weka/README.md

 password=org_password			Salesforce password.
-token=security_token			Salesforce security token. dataSource=Opportunity			The Salesforce object (table) to be converted to ARFF. query=SELECT * FROM Opportunity WHERE IsWon=true 	The SOQL query to be executed. class=IsWon				The field on dataSource to be used as classifer.
+token=security_token			Salesforce security token. dataSource=Opportunity			The Salesforce object (table) to be converted to ARFF. query=SELECT * FROM Opportunity  	The SOQL query to be executed. class=IsWon				The field on dataSource to be used as classifer.
 ```

 test.properties
 Same as config.properties, but used by JUnit tests (for Developers making changes to source code).